Design for Life Permit & Inspection Process

 New and existing residential dwellings, including single-family homes, townhomes and duplexes and condominium units in existing multifamily dwellings.

 Property owners of condominium units must file a Commercial Building permit rather than a Residential Building Permit.
+Everyone should use the "Apply for Design for Life Features" option if they are installing individual accessibility features.

 Visit the Design for Life website for details about the accessibility features that may qualify.